What Do Businesses Need to Know About Paycheck Protection Program Loan Forgiveness?

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act added PPP loans to provide economic relief to small businesses nationwide adversely impacted by the COVID-19.
 Designed to provide quick access to loans from the SBA for companies with 500 or fewer employees, the PPP's intention was to help with payroll and operating costs during short-term business disruption caused by the COVID-19 pandemic.

-The SBA stopped accepting PPP loan applications May 4, 2021 for most businesses, although funding may remain for lenders designated as community financial institutions (CFI).
+The SBA has stopped accepting PPP loan applications.
 There are also other funding options are available.

 What kind of expenses does the loan cover?